scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ![](https://1.bp.blogspot.com/-yGaN4SLPvlg/XkilwaO9gEI/AAAAAAAATFA/o8FGrVJjiDoeGEqf2N7Oi2bYcCTWYuO6QCKgBGAsYHg/s1600/Google-Cloud-Speech.png){: width="25%" class="framedimg alignleft"}

-Google has [speech-to-text](https://cloud.google.com/speech-to-text/docs){:target="_blank" rel="nofollow"} as one of the Google Cloud services.
-It has [libraries](https://cloud.google.com/speech-to-text/docs/reference/libraries){:target="_blank" rel="nofollow"} in C#, Go, Java, JavaScript, PHP, Python, and Ruby.
+Google has [speech-to-text](https://cloud.google.com/speech-to-text/docs){:target="_blank" rel="noopener nofollow"} as one of the Google Cloud services.
+It has [libraries](https://cloud.google.com/speech-to-text/docs/reference/libraries){:target="_blank" rel="noopener nofollow"} in C#, Go, Java, JavaScript, PHP, Python, and Ruby.
 It supports both batch and stream modes.
 Please open the [Colab](http://bit.ly/colab-speech-recognition-python){:target="_blank"}, and execute the code as you read this post.
 And also play with the code.

 ### Setup

-You will need your [Google Cloud Credentials](https://developers.google.com/accounts/docs/application-default-credentials){:target="_blank" rel="nofollow"}.
+You will need your [Google Cloud Credentials](https://developers.google.com/accounts/docs/application-default-credentials){:target="_blank" rel="noopener nofollow"}.
 You will need to setup `GOOGLE_APPLICATION_CREDENTIALS` environment variable pointing to the cred file:

 ~~~ bash
 $ export GOOGLE_APPLICATION_CREDENTIALS='/path/to/google/cloud/cred/file/gc-creds.json'